stcarrez/ada-wiki/README.md

 The Ada Wiki library is used by [Ada Web Application](https://github.com/stcarrez/ada-awa) for the implementation of the blog and wiki online plugins.

+You can play with the Wiki engine by using [Wi2wic](https://github.com/stcarrez/wi2wic) on https://wi2wic.vacs.fr/wi2wic/index.html

 ## Version 1.3.0 -

 - New plugin and filter to setup and expand variables in Wiki texts